A word about this COVID Flu thing.

 Until the guidelines change all basic sailing classes will be limited to three, (3), students.
-Advanced classes will be limited to two, (2), participants unless it's a family group.
+Advanced classes will be limited to three also.

-You must bring a mask as required by multiple goverment citadels.
-Some students are electing to stay in hotels during their advanced classes.
+You must bring a mask as required by multiple government citadels, you need only wear it when you enter the classroom.
+Some students are electing to stay in hotels during their advanced classes, (It's a personal choice).

 What sets us apart?

 We are located in one of the most challenging sailing areas in the USA.
 We are serious about safety afloat.
 Corpus is one of the windiest coastal cities in the USA.
-In addition the 4th busiest Port in the USA by tonnage.
+In addition the 4th busiest Port in the USA by tonnage, (until the recent Executive Orders take effect).
 With our consistently moderate winds you'll gain practical experience in handling them.
 Then, during the 104 class, your ready to; plan a trip, Navigate, check weather, make all preparations to get underway, negotiate with commercial ship traffic, make port in another city.
 Then plan the return trip to Corpus Christi the following day.

 Learn to Sail Texas prefers that the ASA 101 Basic Keelboat class is taught on